Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Setup

 \subsection{Conventions}

 Recall that we mostly follow Seidel's conventions for $A_\infty$-algebras and -categories \cite{SeidelBook}.
-(We will mainly discuss categories, with algebras given by the special case where there's only one object.)
+(We~will mainly discuss categories, with algebras given by the special case where there is only one object.)
 In particular, the differential $\diff$ on a dg-category is related to the $\mu^1$ operation on the corresponding $A_\infty$-category by

-Similarly, the composition $\circ$ on a dg-category or its cohomology is related to the $\mu^2$ operation via
+Similarly, the composition $\circ$ on a dg-category or its cohomology is related to the $\mu^2$ operation~via

 Higher order compositions are written from right to left, for example

 We write $\hom^*$ for chain-level morphism spaces and $\Hom^*$ for their cohomology.

 The place where we differ from \cite{SeidelBook} is in our signs for the opposite $A_\infty$-algebra or -category.